 The Institution has created environmental consciousness among the students and society by plantation activities on the campus and outside the campus.
 Free polythene drive can also be included as one of its efforts in the field.
-The institution has also developed a garden for the beautification of the campus where the students can pass the leisure time in creative gossip.
-The students are also motivated to come on foot or on their bicycle.
-The purpose is to minimize the use of fossil fuel.
+The students are motivated to come on foot or on their bicycle.
 The college, however, has done nothing to meet its power requirements by the renewable energy sources.